airways/ProForm/README.md

 <b>For old purchased ZIP file build:</b>

-<u>These steps do <b>not</b> apply to the git ZIP file download, only to the old purchased ZIP file builds which are not available via GitHub.</u>
+  NOTE: _These steps do <b>not</b> apply to the git ZIP file download, only to the old purchased ZIP file builds which are not available via GitHub._

    There are four folders within the extracted folder from the ZIP file.
 Copy each one to the matching location within your ExpressionEngine installation: